alefeans/flask-base/README.md

 My template base to build Flask RESTful APIs using [Flask RESTPlus](https://flask-restplus.readthedocs.io/en/stable/index.html), [JWT Extended](https://flask-jwt-extended.readthedocs.io/en/latest/) and [PyMongo](https://flask-pymongo.readthedocs.io/en/latest/).

-You can just clone this repo and start to create/customize your own RESTful API using this code as your template base :)
+You can just clone this repo and start to create/customize your own RESTful API using this code as a template/example :)

 ## JWT, PyMongo...
-Do i need all of this ???
+Do I need all of these???

-__NO !__ You can remove JWT, PyMongo and Bcrypt (used for hashing users password on database), excluding all the references on the [app](app/__init__.py), [config](config.py) and the files that makes use of them.
+__NO!__ You can remove JWT, PyMongo and Bcrypt, excluding all the references on the [requirements.txt](requirements.txt), [app](app/__init__.py), [config](config.py) and all the dowstream files that makes use of them.

-These _"extensions"_ and the _users_ endpoints are there just to help you, if you need to implement all of the boilerplate required to work with JWT, PyMongo and so on.
+These _"extensions"_ and the _users_ endpoints are there just to help you if you need to implement all of the required boilerplate to work with JWT, PyMongo and so on.

-Don't forget to remove the dependencies from [requirements.txt](requirements.txt) too.

 # Getting Started